Anita Marshall

 Anita Marshall is an American geoscience education researcher and disability activist.
 She is known for her research on and personal experience with disability in geology.

 Education and career

+Marshall attended the University of Arkansas, where she earned both a B.S. in Earth Science in 2001, and an M.S. in Geology in 2005.
 Marshall received her PhD in geology from the University of South Florida.
 She is a geology lecturer at the University of Florida.